lichendust/meander/readme.md

 Only include the actual gender data in the boneyard, with at least one `[gender.x]` header as the first non-whitespace text inside.
 Whitespace, indentation and letter casings are not considered.

+### Data

+The data command generates a JSON file containing the content of and data about a given Fountain file.

+	$ meander data [some_film.fountain] [data.json]

+This is provided as a useful (but lossy[^2]) data exchange format.
+Rather than conversion to other screenplay tools, this is intended for use with non-screenplay software, such as furnishing production-tracking tools with screenplay metadata or dumping statistics into spreadsheets.

+The resulting JSON blob is a dictionary containing four entries:

++ `meta` — information about the version of Meander and the JSON format.
++ `title` — a dictionary of the title page entries.
++ `characters` — a list of all characters in the screenplay, their alternate names and gender from the gender analysis table, as well as the number of lines they actually speak.
++ `content` — a syntactic breakdown list of the screenplay content, with each paragraph or dialogue entry, etc., tagged by its type.

 ### Convert

 Meander can also convert certain formats from other screenwriting tools into plain text —